At 07791 MdAt 07791 Md

 Festival instructions

-On 5 July, the Festival d’Avignon opens its doors and for almost a month the city will be alive with live entertainment.
-Here are a few tips to help you get the most out of the event.
+On 5 July, the Festival d’Avignon opens its doors, and for almost a month the city will be alive with live entertainment.
+Here are a few tips to help you make the most of the event.

 What's the difference between the Festival d'Avignon and the Festival OFF?